What Is Negligence?

 Comparative negligence applies when more than one party is at fault for an accident.
 This sharing of fault is typical in car accidents.
 The way Florida solves this problem is to apportion liability on a percentage basis.

 If the accident was 20% Charlotte’s fault and 80% Bob’s fault, for example, Charlotte loses 20% of her damages and must pay 20% of Bob’s damages.
 Bob loses 80% of his damages and must pay 80% of Charlotte’s damages.
-This system is known as “pure comparative negligence”, which is the system that Florida uses.
-Many other states use modified forms of comparative negligence where a driver whose negligence exceeds a certain level can recover nothing.
+This system is known as “modified comparative negligence,” which is the system that Florida uses.
+Florida’s system also has a 51% recovery bar in place, so accident victims cannot recover compensation if they were mostly to blame for their injuries.

 “Gross negligence” means extreme negligence.
 Since proving ordinary negligence is not enough to win punitive damages, for example, you must prove that the defendant acted with gross negligence or intentional misconduct.
 Under most circumstances, this is difficult to do.